Validation Rules

 Ensures the string is not empty ('').
 Equivalent to minLength(1).

-matches(String pattern, {String? example})
+matches(String pattern, {String? example, String? message})

-// Simple alphanumeric pattern
+// Simple alphanumeric pattern (full-string match with anchors)

-// UUID pattern
+// UUID pattern (full-string match with anchors)

-contains(String pattern, {String? example})
+contains(String pattern, {String? example, String? message})

 Ensures the string contains the given pattern anywhere within it.